-Merge any customizations from the nitro.cfg and the zmq_job_status adapter.cfg files (and any other files) you backed up earlier in this procedure into the new files.
+10. Merge any customizations from the nitro.cfg and the zmq_job_status adapter.cfg files (and any other files) you backed up earlier in this procedure into the new files.

-See "Understand and edit the configuration files. on page 25" for more information on the configuration files.
+1 See the steps in Install and Configure Nitro Web Services on page 24 for more information on the configuration files.

-- 9. Start the services. - Red Hat 6-based systems
+11. Start the services.

 '''

-[root]# service nitro-web-services start

-[root]# service nitro-zmq-job-status-adapter start
+[root]# service nitro-web-services start [root]# service nitro-zmq-job-status-adapter start

 '''

-[root]# systemctl start nitro-web-services.service [root]# systemctl start nitro-zmq-job-status-adapter.service
+''' [root]# systemctl start nitro-web-services.service [root]# systemctl start nitro-zmq-job-status-adapter.service '''